Joel-Kornbluh/ccForm/README.md

 ## Purpose

-`ngBoilerplate` is designed to make life easy by providing a basic framework with which to kickstart AngularJS projects.
+`ccForm` is designed to make life easy by providing a basic framework with which to kickstart AngularJS projects.
 It contains a best-practice directory structure to ensure code reusability and maximum scalability. ngBoilerplate also comes prepackaged with the most popular design frameworks